 University of Colorado Boulder Libraries

-Successful candidates will be appointed as full-time (12 month), tenure-stream faculty members.
+The successful candidate will be appointed as a full-time (12 month), instructor faculty member.
+The minimum salary for this position is $79,000.
 Rank will depend upon professional experience.
-Salary will be commensurate with experience and consistent with ARL averages for similar positions.
-Benefits include 22 working days of vacation, ten paid holidays, liberal sick leave, university group health care plans, group life insurance, TIAA-CREF administered retirement/annuity, and support for scholarly/professional activities.
+Benefits include 22 working days of vacation, ten paid holidays, sick leave, university group health care plans, group life insurance, TIAA administered retirement/annuity, and support for scholarly/professional activities.
 Tenured librarians are eligible for sabbatical leave.

 The University of Colorado Boulder is an Equal Opportunity Employer committed to building and retaining a diverse workforce to offer students richly varied disciplines, perspectives, and ways of developing and learning.
 We encourage applications from women, racial and ethnic minorities, individuals with disabilities, and veterans.
 Alternative formats of this ad can be provided upon request for individuals with disabilities by contacting the ADA Coordinator at firstname.lastname@example.org.

 The candidate selected for this position must be able to meet eligibility requirements to work in the United States at the time the appointment is scheduled to begin.
 The University of Colorado Boulder is committed to providing a safe and productive learning and living community.
 To achieve that goal, we conduct background investigations for all final applicants being considered for employment.
 Background investigations include reference checks, a criminal history record check, and, when appropriate, a financial and/or motor vehicle history.